 It is a method to maintain a register among ourselves instead of depending on someone else (The bank) to do it for us.

-The crypto industry is large and complex and unlike other industries, it impacts nearly every facet of business.
+The crypto industry is large and complex, and unlike other industries, it impacts nearly every facet of business.
 Below are some of the major topics you’ll often hear associated with blockchain.

-Given the potential impact of blockchain technology, and how many different topics you can dive into, we urge you to take your time.
+Given the potential impact of blockchain technology and how many different topics you can dive into, we urge you to take your time.

 It should also be noted that you absolutely DO NOT need a comprehensive understanding of how blockchain may disrupt these industries before you invest your money.
-Cryptocurrencies and blockchain are two separate things…but let’s not get ahead of ourselves; this is something will unpack in future modules.
+Cryptocurrencies and blockchain are two separate things…but let’s not get ahead of ourselves; this is something we will unpack in future modules.